 How to Keep Glass from Breaking in the Air Fryer?

-If you really want to keep your glass bowl from breaking in an air fryer, there are some precaution that you can take.
+If you really want to keep your glass bowl from breaking in an air fryer, there are some precautions that you can take.

 Don’t change Temperature suddenly

 Sudden temperature change is the primary cause of glass breaking.
-For example, you’ve put a glass bowl full of leftover food from the freezer to the air fryer.
-It can cause glass shattering and possibly harmful.
+For example, you’ve put a glass bowl full of leftover food from the freezer in the air fryer.
+It can cause glass shattering and possibly harm.

 You can wait for the glass to come to room temperature and then at the lowest possible temperature you’ve put it in the air fryer.

 Look for Structural weakness in the glass

-If a glass bowl is weaker, even a oven safe glass can shatter.
+If a glass bowl is weaker, even oven-safe glass can shatter.
 Hold the glass bowl in light and look for small cracks, unevenness of the glass surface & color change.
-All of them is a indication of weaker glass.
+All of them are an indication of weaker glass.

 To enjoy your food, get a new oven-safe glass bowl which you can use in your air fryer.

 Use Tempered or Oven-Safe Glass

 For safety reasons use an oven-safe or tempered glass bowl that can withstand a much higher temperature than normal glass bowls.

 Avoid high temperatures

 Oven-safe glass bowls operate under 350 F to 450 F and always read the label properly to know the limits of the bowl.
 At high temperatures, the glass starts to lose its shape or start cracking and maybe explode.

 So try to stay well below the temperature limit to be on the safe side.

 What are the benefits of heating food in glass containers?

 You can heat and re-heat glass containers over and over without worrying about any chemical leeching into your food.
-Glass containers are non-toxic, easy to clean, retains heat longer & has transparent surface.
-Thus making it best choice for many of us.
+Glass containers are non-toxic, easy to clean, retains heat longer & has a transparent surface.
+Thus making it the best choice for many of us.